The scholarship application system is now open and closes at 23:59 GMT on Thursday 31st March 2022.

 A generous donation from The Julie-Ann Macqueen Trust will fund a Postgraduate Research Social Work scholarship for students whose research focuses on one-parent families.

-- Examples of suggested research projects
+- Examples of suggested research projects and contacting supervisors

 Lone parents, friendship and social support